 In his analysis, Justice Bocock first reviewed the RRSP plan documents, the share transaction documents, and the statutory regime for RRSP plans.
 While the share purchase agreements did not name the trustee as purchaser, its role as trustee was embedded in the transaction and RRSP plan documents.
 The plan documents indicated that legal title to all securities within the RRSP plan needed to be held by the trustee, who had the ability to reject a securities sell order and impose an obligation on the annuitant to indemnify the trustee for fees and other amounts arising from the arrangement.
 The statutory regime governing self-directed RRSP plans required legal ownership of any property in the trust to remain with the trustee until the trust property is converted into a cash payment to the annuitant in the form of an annuity.
 In other words, the annuitant did not (and could not) obtain possession of the actual shares without adverse tax consequences applying.
-The Court concluded that the trust property comprising the RRSP plan.
+The Court concluded that the trustee of the RRSP plan was solely seized of and the registered legal owner of the shares which became a part of the trust property comprising the RRSP plan.
 Therefore, it could be said that the non-resident vendor disposed of the shares constituting taxable Canadian property to the trustee.